lmc2179/lmc2179.github.io/drafts/bad_day.md

 3.7 Theorem

-II.
-For when you want to relate covariates to quantiles - Conditional quantiles
+# For when you want to relate covariates to quantiles - Conditional quantiles

 5. Quantile regression